-Content writers are professional writers who produce engaging content for use online.
-They’re Internet-savvy individuals who create articles, blog posts, and other forms of written Web material.
+Content writers are professional writers who produce engaging and actionable content for websites and journals.
+They’re Internet-savvy individuals who create articles, blog posts, and other forms of written web material.

 So, how to be a good content writer?
 How to start content writing and what English grammar rules to ignore and what to follow?
 We’re here to help you with that too.

-Although all of us technically know how to write, not everyone has an idea about how to write well.
-Remember the time when you last read an article online and what of the following happened?
+In 2019, all of us technically know how to write, but not everyone has an idea about how to write content that is read and shared online on social media by readers.
+So, make sure to implement the following tips for beginner content writers in 2021.

-Do you expect every visitor on an article reads the content throughout?
-Well, they don’t.
+Do you expect every visitor on an article to read your whole content?
+Don’t!
 To your surprise, readers on the Internet are not readers anymore; they’ve become scanners.

 I might just have made many writers cringe.
 But the truth has been revealed by heat map studies and all they have to tell us is people read web pages in an F pattern.
 While grammar, syntax, and representation still remain the same, you ought to consider representing content in the style people like to read it in.

 The F-shaped pattern says that readers primarily focus on the headline, sub-headings, and only the first sentence of each paragraph.
-This gives you an idea about where to put the key information.
+This gives you an idea about where to put the key information in digital content.

 You must be confused after reading this heading.
 Well, what you all have been doing in school was wrong?
 Not all.

-To be precise, writing an article for a webpage is completely different from writing an essay in school.
-Writing an essay goes like start with an intro, talk about what this essay is all about, introduce the actual topic, write some literature and then conclude – the important stuff.
+To be precise, writing article content for a webpage is completely different from writing an essay in school.
+An essay simply goes like ‘start with an intro’, ‘discuss what this essay is all about’, ‘introduce the actual topic’, ‘write some literature’ and then ‘conclude – the important stuff’.
 You’re done!

 Image Source: Pediaa.com

 While writing webpage content, you go exactly the opposite.
-You always start with the most important information.
+You always start with the most important information in your digital content.

-For example, when writing the ‘Our Services’ webpage, you should start with the services offered by the company and then explain how your services are the best in the industry.
+For example, when writing the ‘Our Services’ webpage, start with the services offered by the company and then explain how these services are the best in the industry.

-I’ve seen on the websites of so many big shot companies that they pitch in third-person.
+I’ve seen the website content of so many big companies pitching in third-person.
 Many B2B companies are still using such a tone when communicating with their clients.

 Image Source: Grammarly